-Understand your responsibilities
+Understand your responsibilities.

-As a member of the Spire team, the Employee Handbook and this Code of Conduct are your tools to understanding policies, regulations and laws that apply to your work, every day.
+As a member of the Spire team, this Code of Conduct is your tool to understanding policies, regulations and laws that apply to your work, every day.
 It's important that you, and every employee, understand the Code of Conduct and what it means to each of us.
 That's why we periodically ask for written certification, showing that you have read, understood and will honor the Code of Conduct, and that you are not aware of any violations.
 This certification is your promise to live the Spire Code of Conduct and hold others accountable.

-While the Code of Conduct doesn't cover every situation where a violation could occur, it does serve as a tool to help you use your best possible judgment.
+While the Code of Conduct doesn't cover every situation where a violation could occur, it does serve as a tool to help you, whether you're a director, officer, manager, supervisor or are represented by a Union, use your best possible judgment.
 If you require additional guidance, you should ask your supervisor, Human Resources or Compliance.
+You can also find the policies and procedures that apply to your situation by following the link on our employee intranet, inSpire.